 The district website has been updated to reflect the pricing arrangements with our most frequently used vendors and information on purchasing procedures.
-This information is available on the district website www.waunakee.k12.wi.us Choose For Staff -Business Services for Staff-Vendors.

 A copy of the tax exempt number form may be obtained from the Summer School Office.
 You should take a copy of this form with you when using the summer school credit card for school purchases.
 Personal reimbursements are not allowed for summer school.
 All purchases must be made using the online purchasing system or summer school credit card.